guefra/ColorFusion/README.md

 potentiometers for controlling the hue, saturation and value of the LEDs of an Adafruit RGB strip.

-This project is currently under development.
+This project is finished.
+Pictures are following.